Image processor: Bayer transformation

 The photodiodes employed in an image sensor are color-blind by nature: they can only record shades of grey.
-To get color into the picture, they are covered with different color filters: red, green and blue (RGB) according to the pattern designated by the Bayer filter - named after its inventor.
+To get color into the picture, they are covered with different color filters: red, green and blue (RGB) according to the pattern designated by the Bayer filter.
 As each photodiode records the color information for exactly one pixel of the image, without an image processor there would be a green pixel next to each red and blue pixel.
-(Actually, with most sensors there are two green for each blue and red diodes.)

-This process, however, is quite complex and involves a number of different operations.
+This process, however, is quite complex, and involves a number of different operations.
 Its quality depends largely on the effectiveness of the algorithms applied to the raw data coming from the sensor.
-The mathematically manipulated data becomes the photo file recorded.
+The mathematically manipulated data becomes the recorded photo file.

 Demosaicing

-As stated above, the image processor evaluates the color and brightness data of a given pixel, compares them with the data from neighboring pixels and then uses a demosaicing algorithm to produce an appropriate colour and brightness value for the pixel.
+As stated above, the image processor evaluates the color and brightness data of a given pixel, compares them with the data from neighboring pixels, and then uses a demosaicing algorithm to produce an appropriate color and brightness value for the pixel.
 The image processor also assesses the whole picture to guess at the correct distribution of contrast.
-By adjusting the gamma value (heightening or lowering the contrast range of an image's mid-tones) subtle tonal gradations, such as in human skin or the blue of the sky, become much more realistic.
+By adjusting the gamma value (heightening or lowering the contrast range of an image's mid-tones), subtle tonal gradations, such as in human skin or the blue of the sky, become much more realistic.

 Noise reduction

 Noise is a phenomenon found in any electronic circuitry.
-In digital photography its effect is often visible as random spots of obviously wrong colour in an otherwise smoothly-coloured area.
+In digital photography its effect is often visible as random spots of obviously wrong color in an otherwise smoothly-colored area.
 Noise increases with temperature and exposure times.
 When higher ISO settings are chosen the electronic signal in the image sensor is amplified, which at the same time increases the noise level, leading to a lower signal-to-noise ratio.
 The image processor attempts to separate the noise from the image information and to remove it.
 This can be quite a challenge, as the image may contain areas with fine textures which, if treated as noise, may lose some of their definition.